andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-02-06-What-Is-this-Backbone-dont-hurt-me.md

 In `js/views/reminder_view.js`:

 {% highlight javascript %}
-// This is the constructor function for our Item View for our reminder objects App.Views.ReminderView = Backbone.View.extend({
+// This is the constructor function for our Backbone Item View for our reminder objects App.Views.ReminderView = Backbone.View.extend({

   // gives this $el a class name of reminder